imliuyzh/lfs101x-notes/chapter11.md

 | p | Paste at the current position the yanked line or lines from the buffer |

 ### Using External Commands in vi
-Typing sh command opens an external command shell.
-When you exit the shell, you will resume your editing session.

 Typing ! executes a command from within vi.
-This technique is best suited for non-interactive commands, such as : ! wc %.
+This technique is best suited for non-interactive commands, such as :! wc %.
 Typing this will run the wc (word count) command on the file; the character % represents the file currently being edited.

 ![](./images/12.2.2.png)